-DRC facilitates access by determining reasonable accommodations or by redesigning aspects of a University experience to be inclusive of all participants.
-We work with individuals in response to specific requests and we also work proactively with campus partners to influence a more accessible and inclusive campus.
 It is important to examine the ways we frame disability in higher education.
+The University of Arizona’s DRC facilitates access by determining reasonable accommodations or by redesigning aspects of a University experience to be inclusive of all participants.
+We work with individuals in response to specific requests and collaborate with campus partners to influence a more accessible and inclusive campus.

-To inform our work together, we present the following models by which to understand disability.
 Informed by disability studies, DRC works to move away from understanding disability as an individual deficit in need of curing, fixing, pity or help and toward understanding disability as the result of inaccessible environments.
-These dynamics play out on campus and in community over and over again.
-Our goal is to create accessible, equitable and welcoming environments for all students.
+Our goal is to create accessible, equitable and welcoming environments for all students, employees, and campus visitors.
+We present the following models by which to understand disability and to inform our work.

 The Medical Model